 Our strategic direction - Keeping WA Moving - will guide us through this rapidly changing environment.

 Four strategic areas of focus form the backbone of Keeping WA Moving, which are customers, movement, sustainability and safety.
-Delivering outcomes against each of these four areas are helping us ensure that we continue to deliver Value to everyone in Western Australia.Keeping WA moving brochure - PDF (986 KB)
+Delivering outcomes against each of these four areas are helping us ensure that we continue to deliver value to everyone in Western Australia.Keeping WA moving brochure - PDF (1.22 MB)